Skip to main content

 staging_keep_recent_gb: 40

-staging_keep_recent_gb: 0for strict evict-on-deactivate: every not-in-use copy is removed the moment its instance stops. - Disk is plentiful and you re-launch the same few models → raise it, so the next launch of a recently-used model skips the staging copy.
+• Disk is plentiful and you re-launch the same few models: raise it, so the next launch of a recently-used model skips the staging copy.

-cleanup_on_deactivate: falsein that node's override (it is loading fromstore_path, not making a separate staged copy).
+• Store host that loads directly from the store: set cleanup_on_deactivate: false in that node's override (it is loading from store_path, not making a separate staged copy).

 Seeing the per-node picture